spikehq/docs.spike.sh/incidents/rate-limiting-on-duplicate-incidents.md

 ### Will other incidents be triggered for the same integration?
 Yes.
 We rate-limit an incident, not an integration.

+### Will I be informed about rate limiting?
+Yes.
+Admins will get an email alert only when rate limiting applies.
+An email alert will be sent only once every 30 minutes.

 ### What are duplicate incidents?
 Spike.sh will parse a payload into human-readable format.
 We call this incident title.
 Incidents with the same title are duplicates.